List of masses by Anton Bruckner: Windhaag and Kronstorf

 During this period (c.
 1845) Bruckner also composed a 17-bar sketch for the Kyrie in G minor of a Missa pro Quadragesima (Mass for Lent) for mixed choir, three trombones and organ (WAB 140).

-Theses compositions are put in Band XXI of the Gesamtausgabe.
+These compositions are included in Volume XXI of the Gesamtausgabe.

 Sankt Florian

 Between 23 September 1845 and 24 December 1855, during his stay as organist in Sankt Florian, Bruckner composed a lost requiem, the Requiem in D minor and the Missa solemnis.